rams446/Project-Basedon-Story/README.md

 HTML-W3 Schools

-CSS-I have added different shaped button fron https://fontawesome.com/search?m=free&o=r  add cdn link of 4.7.0
+CSS-I have added different shape of button fron https://fontawesome.com/search?m=free&o=r  add cdn link of 4.7.0

+-Start by PUSH the code/ Fork from github to your local meachine -Install VS code or anyother code editor
+-Save in the folder
+-Create your Feature Branch (git checkout -b feature/AmazingFeature) -Commit your Changes (git commit -m 'Add some AmazingFeature') -Push to the Branch (git push origin feature/AmazingFeature) -Open a Pull Request